• Skip to primary navigation

 A quick and easy leftover turkey fricassee recipe using leftover cooked turkey from Christmas.

 The perfect recipe for Boxing Day and beyond!
-You can also use leftover cooked chicken or pork too!
+You can also use leftover cooked chicken or pork.

 A pan of turkey fricassee.

-Traditional French fricassee is made with chicken pieces (or other meats) which are browned in butter and then cooked in a creamy white mushroom sauce.
+The traditional French fricassee is made by browning chicken pieces (or other meats) in butter before simmering them in a rich, creamy white mushroom sauce.

 👩🍳 More turkey leftovers?
 Try my easy leftover turkey curry next!